boniface/mailbridge/docs/SECURITY.md

 ## Supported Versions

-Until the first public release, only the `main` branch is supported.
-After crates.io publication, security fixes will target the latest released minor version unless a broader fix is practical.
+Security fixes target the latest released minor version unless a broader fix is practical.
+The `main` branch carries unreleased fixes until the next release is published.

 ## Reporting A Vulnerability